whiprandolph/bestseller/Part 0 - Introduction/Revolutionary Activities - This is Not a Theoretical Book.md

-# Revolutionary Activities -- Because This is Not a Theoretical Book
+# Revolutionary Activities -- This is Not a Theoretical Book

 This is a book about The Deepest Revolution -- proof that it's possible to live in a nation without injustice and corruption, why our current way of life isn't working, and inspirational stories from healthy nations to help guide the way to creating new ones.